kmccleary3301/stream-mdx/examples/streaming-markdown-starter/README.md

 > Set `NEXT_PUBLIC_STREAMING_WORKER_HELPER=true` in `.env.local` if you want the starter to instantiate the worker via `createDefaultWorker()` (the same helper used by the React package).

-> This repo uses npm workspaces, so the starter depends on `@stream-mdx/*` via workspace versions (currently `0.0.0`).
-Update the versions if you publish the packages to npm.
+> This repo uses npm workspaces, so the starter depends on `stream-mdx` via workspace resolution.
+If you copy this folder into a standalone app, update the dependency versions to match the published packages.